2018–19 T20 World Cup Europe Qualifier

-The 2018–19 ICC T20 World Cup Europe Qualifier was a cricket tournament that formed part of qualification process for the 2021 ICC T20 World Cup.
+The 2018–19 ICC T20 World Cup Europe Qualifier was a cricket tournament that formed part of the qualification process for the 2021 ICC T20 World Cup.
 Twelve regional qualifiers were held by the International Cricket Council (ICC), with 62 teams competing during 2018 in five regions – Africa (3 groups), Americas (2), Asia (2), East Asia Pacific (2) and Europe (3).
 The top 25 sides from these progressed to five Regional Finals in 2019, with seven teams then going on to compete in the 2019 ICC T20 World Cup Qualifier, along with the six lowest ranked sides from the ICC T20I Championship.

 Eighteen countries from the European region competed in the initial phase of the tournament, divided into three groups of six each.
 Those matches took place in the Netherlands between 29 August and 2 September 2018.
-The top two of each group advanced to the ICC World T20 Europe Regional Finals in 2019.
+The top two teams in each group advanced to the ICC World T20 Europe Regional Finals in 2019.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 men's matches played between member sides from 1 January 2019 onwards.
 Therefore, all the matches in the Regional Finals were played as Twenty20 Internationals (T20Is).

 Three of the fixtures on day one of the qualifiers were abandoned because of rain.
 All three matches were replayed on the tournament's reserve day, 31 August 2018.
 Denmark and Germany qualified from Group A for the Regional Finals.
 They were joined by Italy and Jersey from Group B, and Norway and Guernsey from Group C.

 The Regional Finals were held in Guernsey in June 2019.
 Jersey progressed to the T20 World Cup Qualifier after winning the Regional Finals.
-Jersey finished level on points with Germany, with Jersey advancing with a better net run rate.
+Jersey, which had finished level on points with Germany, advanced due to a better net run rate.